 You should confirm what you need to bring to your medical exam when you contact the panel physician’s office to make an appointment.

-The results of a medical exam can determine whether not you may be considered inadmissible based on your current medical condition.
-If the immigration officer reviewing your case determines that you are considered medically inadmissible you not be authorized to enter Canada.
+The results of a medical exam can determine whether or not you may be considered inadmissible based on your current medical condition.
+If the immigration officer reviewing your case determines that you are considered medically inadmissible, you not be authorized to enter Canada.